steampunklolcat/whren/README.md

  The plan from here is to tackle the armies in the following order:

- Dwarfs
- Orcs & Goblins
+ Dwarfs, Orcs & Goblins, Bretonnia, Empire.
- Bretonnia
- Empire

  The order of the rest is not yet finalized.

  You can find the Warhammer Renaissance project on Facebook.